Atul71/PortfolioWebsite/README.md

 # Atul Arun - Portfolio Website

 Hey there!
 This is my personal portfolio website that I built to showcase my journey in Software Engineering and Data & Business Intelligence.
 What makes this project special?
-I developed the entire thing using AI assistance - specifically Cursor AI and some pretty efficient prompting techniques.
-It's been quite the adventure!
+I developed the entire thing using AI assistance - specifically Cursor AI.

 https://atul71.github.io/PortfolioWebsite/